marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-control-diagnostic-messages-formatting.rst

   associated with a diagnostic.

-  If this is option is provided then the stack depth will be printed for each run of events within :option:`-fdiagnostics-path-format`:samp:`=separate-events`.
+  If this is option is provided then the stack depth will be printed for each run of events within :option:`-fdiagnostics-path-format`:samp:`=inline-events`.
+  If provided with :option:`-fdiagnostics-path-format`:samp:`=separate-events`, then the stack depth and function declaration will be appended when printing each event.

   This is intended for use by GCC developers and plugin developers when debugging diagnostics that report interprocedural control flow.